Last Updated on November 1, 2022 by Chuck Wilson

 What Is An LSV Golf Cart?
-An LSV is defined by law as a 4-wheeled vehicle whose maximum speed falls between 20 and 25 mph on a flat paved road.
+An LSV is a Low Speed Vehicle.
+It is defined by law as a 4-wheeled vehicle whose maximum speed falls between 20 and 25 mph on a flat paved road.
 An LSV Golf Cart is an electric golf cart that has been modified to be street legal by the addition of locally mandated and DOT-approved equipment and meets these Federal laws.

 - Headlights